Monday, March 15, 2010

 Osteen is also reminiscent of Tony Robbins, another "life coach" who preached to everyone that they could be as successful as they wanted to be.
 Back in the 80's, for a fairly stiff price, you could attend one of Robbins' seminars and listen to him tell you that you could be whatever you wanted to be, that all you had to do was just reach out and grab that success.
 Then he would have you do things like walk across live coals to prove to you what previously unsuspected abilities you had.
 The main difference between the two men is that Osteen covers his life coaching with a patina of religion.

-And a thin patina it is.
+A thin patina it is.
 Osteen calls himself a "nondenominational Christian," which prevents any meddling from (or revenue sharing with) head office types.
-But more serious Christians are still up in arms over Osteen's ministry, which they feel is blasphemous.
+But more serious Christians are up in arms over Osteen's ministry, which they feel is blasphemous.
 Osteen rarely refers to Jesus Christ, has no crosses in his church, never talks about sin, and rarely quotes the Bible.

 This brings up interesting question: is Tony Robbins godlike?
 His voice was certainly deep enough.
 And Robbins' acromegaly lent a certain larger than life aura to him.
 (I'm guessing he had surgery to counter whatever pituitary disorder was causing it once he hit 6'6.")
 Interestingly, two of Robbins' three books are called "Awaken the Giant Within" and "Giant Steps."

 Few would mistake Joel Osteen for a god, he's far too boyish-looking.
 But he is a financial giant.
-Having a church where you tell people that God wants you to be rich is a brilliant marketing idea.
-Asking them to tithe to you and gussying up your trite little homilies with references to God takes a certain shamelessness, but Osteen evidently is not burdened by an overly strong sense of shame.
+Telling people that God wants you to be rich is a brilliant marketing idea.
+Asking them to tithe to you and gussying up your trite little homilies with occasional references to God takes a certain shamelessness, but Osteen evidently is not burdened by an overly strong sense of shame.